netxms/netxms-doc/admin/agent-management.rst

 Agent registration
 ==================

-There are available two ways of agent, server communication.
-Standard one is when server initialize connection to agent, the second one is when tunnel is used and agent initialize connection to server.
+Two ways of agent-server communication are available.
+Standard one is when server initializes connection to agent, the second one is when tunnel is used and agent initialize connection to server.

 Server to agent connection